This month I have the honor of hosting the Nurse Blog Carnival and the age-old question, “New nursing graduates in specialty areas?”

 The Bossy Nurse also agrees with this not-so-popular opinion.
 In their article The Myth of Medical-Surgical Nursing: Why New Grads Should Pursue their Specialty of Choice, she gives some great advice on why seeking a position in your ideal specialty is a good idea.
 I particularly like how she sums it up with, “Any specialty in nursing can give you a foundation in your desired nursing practice.”
 I couldn’t agree more!

 I almost fell prey to those dream crushers.
-However, I took some advise from a wise, old nurse who gave me some wonderful career advise – “If you want to work anywhere, get some ICU experience!
+However, I took some advice from a wise, old nurse who gave me some wonderful career advice – “If you want to work anywhere, get some ICU experience!
 You just might have to make some sacrifices, but I know you can do it.”
 (That wise, old nurse was my mom & it was good advice!)
 I graduated from nursing school in Brooklyn, NY in 1998.
-You could hardly find a job after graduation at the time, and forget about a job in a specialty area.
-So, we made some sacrifices and moved to…..
+You could hardly find a job after graduation at the time and forget about a job in a specialty area.
+So, after a job hunt and some work put to an ATS-friendly resume, we made some sacrifices and moved to….
 Memphis, TN for an ICU internship.

 Yes, it was hard.
 Yes, we made the sacrifice to move from our families.
 But, we had a dream and a goal and that sacrifice paid off.
 I can attest, it was one of the hardest things I did.
 I thought I studied a lot in school – learning ICU care was even more challenging!
 And the learning curve was steep.
 But, I was more invested and loved all of it!